 - Send money from any currency in your account to pay bills, send money to friends and family

 - Receive money with account numbers and IBANs.
-Get paid in AUD, EUR, GBP or USD in your account (zero fees)
+Get paid to your account (zero fees)

 It's free to set up your account.